val-alaval-TOUT/Nishaaang/Home.md

 It contains many interesting scripts like download and execute, keylogger, dns txt pwnage, wait for command and much more.

 HELP -
 All payloads and scripts are Get-Help compatible.
-Use "Get-Help <scriptname.ps1> -full" on a PowerShell? prompt to get full help details.
+Use "Get-Help <scriptname.ps1> -full" on a PowerShell prompt to get full help details.

 CONTACT -
 Please raise an issue if you encounter a bug.